AsimMahata/dusty/README.md

 **Download:** See the latest release in the [Releases](https://github.com/AsimMahata/dusty/releases) section.

-> **Note:** I originally started building Dusty because I kept losing track of what shows and files I already had stored somewhere on my PC.
-I figured it was easier to build a tool to track them down than to keep manually digging through folders.
-Over time, Dusty grew beyond that original idea into a broader tool for managing files, media, shows, and projects.
+> **Note:** I originally started building Dusty because I kept losing track of what shows and files I already had on my PC.
+I figured it was much easier to build a tool to track them down than to keep manually digging through folders.
+Over time, Dusty grew into a broader tool for managing files, media, shows, and projects.
+But at its core, it's still about discovering files sitting on your system collecting **dust**.

 <p align="center">
   <img src="screenshots/home.png" alt="Dusty Home">